NET-RMSI/NET-RMSI_Client/README.md

 # NET-RMSI_Client

-NET-RMSI_Client is the serverside application for the NET-RMSI project.
+NET-RMSI_Client is the clientside controlled application for the NET-RMSI project.

 Built to run on microcontrollers with limited flash storage such as the Espressif ESP32, the main purpose of this program is to provide a controller client for a NET-RMSI_Server allowing remote control of a connected server or computer without physical access.